TUDa-VLAOrga/VLAOrga/Specification/Specification.md

 Upon clicking on such a slot, the user will receive additional information about that slot such as the experiments that were requested for that lecture.

-Time slots will be displayed in time dependent parts of their respective day-specific columns.
+Time slots will be displayed in time dependent parts of their respective day-specific column.

 The calendar will have an option to go forward or backward in time.